discretize/discretize-guides/mechanics/fractal-basics/index.md

 # Team Composition

-The current "meta" group setup for fractals consists of the following professions:
+The current "meta" group setup for fractals consists of the following builds:

 | | |
 | --- | --- |